 Compassion Focused Therapy

-Modality based on boosting self-esteem and lowering self-criticism
+An increasingly popular modality of intervention based on boosting self-esteem and lowering self-criticism.

 “Receiving kindness, gentleness, warmth and compassion tells the brain that the world is safe and other people are helpful rather than harmful.
 Receiving kindness, gentleness, warmth and compassion improves our immune system and reduces the levels of stress hormones.
 Receiving kindness, gentleness, warmth and compassion helps us to feel soothed and settled and is conducive to good sleep.
 Kindness, gentleness, warmth and compassion are like basic vitamins for our minds.”